dswain11-82/data-engineering-portfolio/README.md

 # data-engineering-portfolio
-freelance work and trying to new things to hone my skills. here are some projects
+here are some projects i have worked on